panagiks/reverse_shell/README.md

 * Built-in UDP Flooding tool
 * Built-in UDP Spoofing tool[2]
 * Multiple/All Hosts management; order File/Binary transfer and UDP Flood from Multiple/All connected Hosts
-* Modular Code Design to allow easy customization[3]
+* Modular Code Design to allow easy customization
-* Client script is tested and is compatible with PyInstaller (can be made into .exe)[4]
+* Client script is tested and is compatible with PyInstaller (can be made into .exe)[3]
-* Full server side plug-in support.[5]
+* Full server side plug-in support.[4]
+* RESTful API for the Server Module.

 *[1]The idea for XORing as well as the skeleton for the client came from [primalsecurity.net](http://www.primalsecurity.net) so if you like this pack of scripts you'll probably love what they do

 *[2]UDP Spoofing uses RAW_SOCKETS so in order to utilize it, the client has to run on an OS that supports RAW_SOCKETS (most Unix-Based) and with root privilages.
 Finally, most of the ISPs have implementations in place that will either drop or re-structure spoofed packets

-*[3]See EXPANDING for how you can easily add new functionality and customize RSPET to your needs

-*[4]Again check [primalsecurity.net's](http://www.primalsecurity.net) perfect blogpost about producing an .exe
+*[3]Again check [primalsecurity.net's](http://www.primalsecurity.net) perfect blogpost about producing an .exe

-*[5]Detailed documentation on creating plugins coming soon!
+*[4]Detailed documentation on creating plugins available in [Online Documentation](http://rspet.readthedocs.io/en/latest/dev/)!

 ## Deployment: